osm2pgsql-dev/osm2pgsql-website/_manual-v2/09-expire.md

 These are the command line options to configure expiry.
 Use them with the *pgsql* or *flex* output.

-*Version >= 1.9.0*{:.version} When using the *flex* output it is recommended you switch to the new way of defining the expire output explained in [Defining and Using Expire Outputs](#defining-and-using-expire-outputs).
+When using the *flex* output it is recommended you switch to the new way of defining the expire output explained in [Defining and Using Expire Outputs](#defining-and-using-expire-outputs).
+{:.tip}

 {% include_relative options/expire.md %}